Skip to main content

 Planet-scale testing

-Run your tests at scale - Artillery Pro makes it easy to go from running a test on a developer's machine, to running geographically distributed massively parallel load tests from your team's own AWS account, including a fully-serverless option so that there's no infra to manage.
+Run your tests at scale - Artillery supports distributed load testing at scale with AWS Lambda or AWS Fargate.
+It's easy to go from running a test on a laptop, to running geographically distributed massively parallel load tests from your team's own AWS account, without managing any infrastructure.

 Ecosystem